 Status of Regulatory Approval: The majority of revenue from contracts with customers will generally be recognized after the product is approved for sale in each market.
 Each Tc99m tilmanocept customer operates in its own distinct regulatory environment, and the laws and pathways to drug product approval vary by market.
 Tc99m tilmanocept has been approved for sale in the EU and the UK, thus the Company recognized revenue from sales in EuropeTc99m tilmanocept was approved for sale in India in March 2022, however product sales have not yet commenced.
 Tc99m tilmanocept has not yet been approved for sale in China andmay never achieve approval in that market.
 The regulatory pathways and timelines in China will impact whether and when the Company recognizes the related royalties and milestones.
-Similarly, NAV4694 has not yet been approved for sale in any market, thus the timing of any revenue related to that product will be dependent on the regulatory pathways and timelines in each market in which Meilleur seeks regulatory approval.

-Through June 30, 2022, the Company has not capitalized any contract-related costs as contract assets.
+Through September 30, 2022, the Company has not capitalized any contract-related costs as contract assets.

-The following table summarizes the changes in contract liabilities, the current portion of which is included in accrued liabilities and other in the condensed consolidated balance sheets, during the three-month and six-month periods ended June 30, 2022 and 2021.
+The following table summarizes the changes in contract liabilities during thethree-month and nine-month periods ended September 30, 2022 and 2021.

-Three Months Ended June 30, Six Months Ended June 30, 2022 2021 2022 2021 Total deferred revenue, beginning of period \$ 800,000 \$ 700,000 \$ 700,000 \$ 700,000 Deferred revenue related to milestones achieved 100,000 Deferred revenue related to milestones achieved, written off due to contract renegotiations (100,000) (100,000) Total deferred revenue, end of period \$ 700,000 \$ 700,000 \$ 700,000 \$ 700,000
+Three Months Ended September 30, Nine Mon Septem 2022 2021 2022 2021 Total deferred revenue related to contracts with customers, beginning of period \$ 700,000 \$ 700,000 \$ 700,000 \$ 700,000 Deferred revenue related to milestones achieved 100,000 Deferred revenue related to milestones achieved, written off due to contract renegotiations (100,000) Total deferred revenue related to contracts with customers, end of period \$ 700,000 \$ 700,000 \$ 700,000 \$ 700,000

-The Company had sales revenue receivable of \$3,903 and \$0 outstanding as of June 30, 2022 and December 31, 2021, respectively.
-The Company had license revenue receivable of \$0 and \$1,021 outstanding as of June 30, 2022 and December 31, 2021, respectively.
+The Company had sales revenue receivable of \$7,516 and \$0 outstanding as of September 30, 2022 and December 31, 2021, respectively.
+The Company had license revenue receivable of \$0 and \$1,021 outstanding as of September 30, 2022 and December 31, 2021, respectively.

 In addition to revenue from contracts from customers, we also generate revenue from National Institutes of Health ("NIH") grants to support various product development initiatives.
 The revenue recognition standard applies to revenue from contracts with customers.
 A customer is defined as a party that has contracted with an entity to obtain goods or services that are an output of the entity's ongoing major or central operations in exchange for consideration.
 The Company's ongoing major or central operations consist of the development and commercialization of precision immunodiagnostic agents and immunotherapeutics.
 The NIH and its various institutes are responsible for biomedical and public health research and provide major biomedical research funding to non-NIH research facilities and entities such as Navidea.
 While the Company will directly benefit from any knowledge gained from the project, there is also a public health benefit provided, which justifies the use of public funds in the form of the grants.
-Based on the nature of the Company's operations and the terms of the grant awards, Navidea does not have a vendor-customer relationship with the NIH and the grant awards are outside the scope of the revenue recognition standard.
-Accordingly, the revenue recognition standard need not be applied to the NIH grants.
-During the three-month periods ended June 30, 2022 and 2021, the Company recognized grant revenue of \$51,007 and \$72,983, respectively.
-During the six-month periods ended June 30, 2022 and 2021, the Company recognized grant revenue of \$51,007 and \$74,233, respectively.
+Based on the nature of the Company's operations and the terms of the grant awards, Navidea does not have a vendor-customer relationship with the NIH and the tree-month periods ended September 30, 2022 and 2021, the Company recognized grant revenue of \$0 and \$12,266, respectively.
+During the nine-month periods ended September 30, 2022 and 2021, the Company recognized grant revenue of \$0 and \$12,266, respectively.